Massive blow for Super Eagles as Victor Osimhen ruled out of 2025 AFCON

 Big Blow for Eric Chelle As Super Eagles Striker Victor Osimhen Reportedly Set to Miss 2025 AFCON

-- Super Eagles forward Victor Osimhen is set to miss the 2025 Africa Cup of Nations (AFCON) in Morocco next December
+- Super Eagles forward Victor Osimhen is set to miss the 2025 Africa Cup of Nations (AFCON) in Morocco in December

 - The former Napoli striker scored one goal at the last edition of the AFCON played in Ivory Coast